Chris Martin: Coldplay

-Martin was responsible for co-founding the band along with Buckland; they met each other during UCL's orientation week in 1996.
-The pair spent the rest of the year planning a band and started to write their first songs together in early 1997, practising every night as well.
-Berryman joined the group in the following months and they recorded numerous demos without a drummer.
+Martin co-founded the band along with Jonny Buckland after they met during UCL's orientation week in 1996.
+The pair spent the rest of the year planning a band and began writing their first songs together in early 1997, rehearsing nightly.
+Guy Berryman joined the group in the following months and the group recorded numerous demos without a drummer.
 By November, the trio was known as Big Fat Noises.
-In 1998, they became Starfish "in a panic", as Champion scheduled their debut live performance at The Laurel Tree only a few days after he joined the line-up.
-Weeks later, the band settled on the name Coldplay, which came from UCL friend Tim Crompton.
-He originally considered it for his own band after finding a copy of Philip Horky's Child's Reflections, Cold Play (1997), but the idea was ultimately discarded.
+In 1998, they became Starfish "in a panic", after Will Champion scheduled their debut live performance at the Laurel Tree only a few days after joining the band.
+Weeks later, the band settled on the name Coldplay, suggested by UCL friend Tim Crompton.
+He had considered it for his own band after finding a copy of Philip Horky's Child's Reflections, Cold Play (1997), but ultimately discarded the idea.

-Since the release of their debut album Parachutes in 2000, the band have achieved internationally recognised fame and success.
-Their song "Yellow", from Parachutes, entered the charts at Number 4 and carried Coldplay to their aforementioned fame.
-To date, they have released nine studio albums in total including Parachutes, A Rush of Blood to the Head, X&Y, Viva la Vida or Death and All His Friends, Mylo Xyloto, Ghost Stories, A Head Full of Dreams, Everyday Life, and Music of the Spheres.
-They also released several EPs, including Safety and The Blue Room.
+Since the release of their debut album, Parachutes, in 2000, the band have achieved international recognition and commercial success.
+Their song "Yellow", from Parachutes, entered the charts at number four and became the group's breakthrough.
+To date, they have released ten studio albums: Parachutes, A Rush of Blood to the Head, X&Y, Viva la Vida or Death and All His Friends, Mylo Xyloto, Ghost Stories, A Head Full of Dreams, Everyday Life, Music of the Spheres, and Moon Music.